OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 ## 1 Chronicles 16:36

-> Blessed be the Lord, the God of Israel,
+> Praised be the Lord, the God of Israel,
-> From everlasting to everlasting!”
+> From eternity to eternity!”
 > Then all the people said,
 > “Amen,” and praised the Lord.